gustonecrush/super-finti-dashboard/README.md

 ## START PROJECT

-- Download this project and save to your local and also download `api-waste` repository to get the api for this simple app
+- Download this project and save to your local
 - Run `npm install` to install all packages needed
 - Then, you can run command `npm run dev` or `yarn run dev` to start your react server and see how it works